nottrobin/maas-docs/en/manage-audit-events.md

 -->
 There are many user initiated events in MAAS that an administrator or a user may want to audit.
 These include someone updating the settings or changing a user's permissions.
 This page details how to query these events and includes examples of how to perform a query and the type of data logs can provide.

-## List audit events for all users
+<h2 id="heading--list-audit-events-for-all-users">List audit events for all users</h2>

 To list events for all users, use the following syntax: